kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART1.md

 ### CEPH Cluster deployment:

-**Please take note: All the following command will be executed in the "deploy" node (172.16.11.62) and inside the ceph-deploy user:**
+**Please take note: All the following commands will be executed in the "deploy" node (172.16.11.62) and inside the ceph-deploy user:**

-Enter to the deploy user:
+Enter with "su" to the deploy user:

 ```bash
 su - ceph-deploy